 There are many great cities in the Maritimes but Halifax, at the heart of it all, is the hub.
-With a population of almost 400,000, it is the biggest city east of Montreal and is therefore the commercial centre of the Atlantic region.
+With a population of nearly 400,000, it is the largest city east of Montreal and is the commercial centre of the Atlantic region.

 Here are some of the things that set this city apart:

 We are literally and figuratively centred on the large and active harbour.
-From the industrial shipbuilding section in the Bedford Basin, to the Pier 21 Immigration Museum and the cruise ship pavilion at the South End, there is always something happening along the water.
+From the industrial shipbuilding section in the Bedford Basin to the Canadian Museum of Immigration at Pier 21 and the cruise ship pavilion at the South End, there is always something happening along the water.

-There are plenty beautiful views, interesting businesses, and top-notch outdoor events (such as the Halifax Jazz Festival and the International Buskers Festival) to explore along the boardwalk.
+There are plenty of beautiful views, interesting businesses, and top-notch outdoor events (such as the annual Halifax Jazz Festival and the Halifax International Busker Festival) to explore along the boardwalk.
 You can also find stunning views from the ferry, the bridge to Dartmouth or from charter boats such as the Harbour Hopper and Tall Ship Silva.